jokoframework/captura-formserver-community/RUN.md

   Both passwords are: 123456

-- As Root user, in web app you'll have to adpat to your environment this two System Parameters, they are sent to the mobile client.
+- As Root user, in web app you'll have to adapt to your environment this two System Parameters, they are sent to the mobile client.

 ```
 2020-03-27 17:54:11 [py.com.sodep.mobileforms.impl.services.config.SystemParametersBundle] DEBUG - Adding parameter #1002 - http://dev.sodep.com.py/fs-web/